 The results of the present research showed a relation between spiritual experiences and stress, depression and mental health is significant.
 People who had more spiritual experiences in daily life reported lower stress and depression and better mental health.
 People have an emotional connection and intimacy with God even with difficulties and also have peace of mind and a positive relationship with others.
-Evaluating the role of religiosity in increasing a human being' capacity has always been by psychology emphasized the positive approach.
+Evaluating the role of religiosity in increasing a capacity has always been human being' emphasized by the positive psychology approach.
 Spirituality operates as a shield against people's problems and discomforts and leads to a reduction in mental disorders and promotion of mental health.18 Generally, based on conducted researches in the recent decades it has been found that spirituality has been effective in promoting peoples' mental and physical health and reducing disorders caused by that.
 Papazisis et al. (2013) evaluated the relation between self-esteem and depression and anxiety in 123 nursing students and reported the positive and strong relation between religious and spiritual beliefs and high self-esteem and negative relation with stress.19 Sanders et al. (2015) evaluated the relationship between religious beliefs and depression, anxiety, selfconfidence in 898 students.
-The results of the study showed inner religion, spiritual maturity, and self-transcendence are significant indicators positive mental health and performance.20 Also, in a study by Shiraz on personnel, all religious-spiritual hospital components have a significant correlation with mental health.21
+The results of the study showed inner religion, spiritual maturity, and self-transcendence are significant indicators of mental health and positive mental performance.20 Also, in a study by Shiraz on hospital personnel. all religious-spiritual components have a significant correlation with mental health.21